AnneCh/my-portfolio/LOGS.md

 to get more familiar, watch tutos on react and learn more javascript in order to fully grasp what benefits and drawbacks working with MUI would bring me.

 --- Also worked a bit more on the reflexive part, where I try to make the reader understand how I think, rather than bombarding them with projects links.

+17.02.22
+I really want to try to fix this image not showing, today.
+I'm trying Paper and Container from material UI, figuring out which works best to contain an image and if my image is finally going to display. but now I can't seem to make npm start work in a way that displays my page